bluebanquise/bluebanquise/README.md

 We will assume here you already have a recent Ansible setup and configured.
 If you are new to Ansible, you can use the [provided generic tutorial](http://bluebanquise.com/tutorials/sysadmin_ansible/).

+If you are aiming clients hosts with an old native Python version (RHEL 8 or OpenSuse Leap 15), be sure to cap your ansible-core pip package version to 2.16.
+2.17 and more are no more compatible with Python 3.6.

 ### 1. Core variables and Jinja2 extensions

 In order to use BlueBanquise collections, you need the core variables, that contain the logic (BlueBanquise relies on a centralized logic to easily impact all roles at once).